06kellyjac/docker_markdownlint-cli/README.md

 [0.11.0_slim_dockerfile]: https://gitlab.com/06kellyjac/docker_markdownlint-cli/blob/master/slim/0.11.0/Dockerfile
 [0.10.0_slim_dockerfile]: https://gitlab.com/06kellyjac/docker_markdownlint-cli/blob/master/slim/0.10.0/Dockerfile

-Images are also available on GitLab in the project's own registry: <https://gitlab.com/06kellyjac/docker_markdownlint-cli/container_registry>
+Images are available on both Docker Hub and GitLab: <https://gitlab.com/06kellyjac/docker_markdownlint-cli/container_registry>

 Docker Hub takes around **30 minutes plus** to build and push all the containers, GitLab takes around **2 minutes** to build and push all the containers (although it can be longer at "prime time").
+Due to this, Images on GitLab will likely be more up-to-date by 15-30 minutes.

+Personally I also experience faster image downloads from GitLab but your networking situation may differ.

+At the end of the day there is marginal difference but for using this image in your GitLab CI pipelines on [gitlab.com](https://gitlab.com) it makes sense to use the image from GitLab's own registry.

 - [`latest-alpine`, `latest`: (*alpine/latest/Dockerfile*)][latest_dockerfile]
 - [`latest-slim`: (*slim/latest/Dockerfile*)][latest_slim_dockerfile]